Mt Mitake 御岳山

 Along with Mt.
 Takao, Mt.
 Mitake is one of the two most popular hiking destinations in Tokyo .
 Of the two, Mt.
 Mitake tends to be less crowded, and offers visitors a breathtaking and unspoiled landscape that rejuvenates both body and soul.

 Mt.
 Mitake makes a great hike for beginners

 At six to eight kilometers, the hike takes a total of three to four hours

 The summit reaches an elevation of 929 meters

 Mt.
-Mitake is one and a half hours away from central Tokyo by train.
+Mitake is 90 minutes away from central Tokyo by train.

 From Shinjuku Station, take the JR Chuo Line train bound for Ome.
 Change to the Ome Line at Ome Station bound for Okutama, and get off at Mitake Station.
 You can start the trail at Mitake Station or take a 25-minute bus ride to the cable car station.

 Known in Japanese as anzan sugi, Mt.
 Mitake's sacred cedar trees are believed to guarantee a safe birth for soon-to-be-parents.
 They've been worshipped since ancient times, and you'll come across many on your journey up the mountain.
 Cedar trees that also reportedly grant success in love can be found here as well.

 The handsome shrine known as Musashi Mitake dates back to as early as 90 B.C., making it one of the oldest in Japan.
 Many people visit the shrine with their pets, which is why omamori (good luck charms) for animals are sold here.